Chart Color Schemes

 St Clair is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-St Clair's dwelling structure, as per the latest Census, consisted of 98.5% houses and 1.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 81.7% houses and 18.2% other dwellings.
-Home ownership in St Clair stood at 31.2%, with mortgaged dwellings at 47.1% and rented ones at 21.7%.
-The median monthly mortgage repayment was $2,167, above Sydney metro's average of $2,000.
-The median weekly rent figure in St Clair was $440, higher than Sydney metro's $390.
-Nationally, St Clair's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+St Clair's dwelling structure, as per the latest Census, comprised 98.5% houses and 1.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 81.7% houses and 18.2% other dwellings.
+Home ownership in St Clair was at 31.2%, with mortgaged dwellings at 47.1% and rented ones at 21.7%.
+The median monthly mortgage repayment in the area was $2,167, compared to Sydney metro's $2,000.
+The median weekly rent figure was recorded at $440, against Sydney metro's $390.
+Nationally, St Clair's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing